Spatially heterogeneous learning by a deep student machine: Acknowledgments

 \section{Acknowledgments}

-We thank Giulio Biroli and Yoshiyuki Kabashima for useful discussions.
+We thank Giulio Biroli, Angelo Giorgio Cavaliere, Yoshiyuki Kabashima and Ryo Karakida for useful discussions.
 Numerical simulations presented in this work has been done using the supercomputer systems SQUID at the Cybermedia Center, Osaka University.
 This work was supported by KAKENHI (No. 21K18146) (No. 22H05117) from MEXT, Japan.

 \begin{appendix}